 - 1 tsp celery salt

 - 2 tbsp dried minced/chopped onion (found in the dried spice section of a grocery store- you can substitute 1/2 small grated onion)

 In a large bowl, Add all of the ingredients for your turkey meatballs, except for the olive oil.
 I’m sorry if you hate this part, but (with clean hands) get mashing!
 Make sure ingredients are combined well.

-- After thoroughly mixing, roll your meat mixture into about 1/2 inch balls.
+After thoroughly mixing, roll your meat mixture into about 1 inch to 1-1/2 inch in size meatballs.
 You should get about 25 meatballs.
 A couple more or less is just fine.

 In a large skillet heat olive oil over medium heat.
 Add your turkey meatballs, but be sure you don’t crowd the pan (You may need to cook in two batches depending on pan size)

 Turn them every so often so they are browned on all sides.
 Cook for about 8 minutes total.

 While the meatballs are cooking, cut up your biscuits and add them to the casserole dish.
 Pour sauce over the biscuits.